 One of the most common questions our firm gets from bike accident injury victims is, “How much money can I get?”
 It’s impossible to answer that without conducting a full review of your case.
 To come to a figure, we will evaluate these factors in your case:

 - Impacts on your quality of life

 We will look to your medical team and other resources to help us quantify each of your losses.

 How Our Bicycle Accident Attorneys Serving Kentucky Can Manage Your Case

-Since our founding in 1993, we have represented injury victims to help get them to get the compensation they deserve.
-When one of our lawyers takes on your case, they can:
+Since our founding in 1993, we have represented injury victims to help get them get the compensation they deserve.
+When one of our personal injury lawyers takes on your case, they can:

-- Request a copy of the crash report
+- Request a copy of the bicycle crash report

 - Compile evidence